brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 Rust's borrow checker exists to ensure memory integrity.
 We add lifetime annotations to our programs so Rust's borrow checker can validate, at compile time, our programs do not contain use-after-free bugs.
 Lifetimes give us the best of both worlds: no garbage collection "pause time" and memory integrity.

 <sub>
-Providing instructions to the compiler via lifetime annotations seriously confused me at first.
-Having written mostly C# and rarely thinking about memory management (aside from disposing unmanaged resources), learning about lifetimes was broadening, to say the least.
+Learning about lifetimes was a broadening experience.
 Thank you very much to Kevin Lynagh, @lynaghk, (whom I recently visited in Kraków, Poland!) for his patience and guidance and for the gentle nudge to start writing.
 </sub>